CatpainBlack/FantASM/docs/index.md

-  -n,--nologo           Do no display the program name and version -v,--verbose          Enable verbose output -V,--version          Displays the version and exits -I,--include INCLUDE  Add a directory to search for include files -D,--define DEFINE    Define 1 more constants -e,--export-labels    Export labels to a file -O,--origin ORIGIN    Address to start assembling code -M,--max-code-size=   Limit the size of assembled code
+  -n,--nologo           Do no display the program name and version -v,--verbose          Enable verbose output -V,--version          Displays the version and exits -I,--include file     Add a directory to search for include files -D,--define constant  Define 1 more constants -e,--export-labels file
+                        Export labels to a file -O,--origin address   Address to start assembling code -M,--max-code-size size
+                        Limit the size of assembled code
 </pre>

 ### Labels & Constants